Universality for bond percolation in two dimensions: Introduction and results

 \subsection{Overview}

-Two-dimensional percolation has enjoyed an extraordinary renaissance since Smirnov's proof in 2001 of Cardy's formula (see \cite{Smirnov}).
-Remarkable progress has been made towards a full understanding of site percolation on the triangular lattice, at and near its critical point.
+Two-dimensional percolation has enjoyed an extraordinary renaissance since Smirnov's proof in 2001 of Cardy's formula (see~\cite{Smirnov}).
+Remarkable progress has been made toward a full understanding of site percolation on the triangular lattice, at and near its critical point.
 Other critical two-dimensional models have, however, resisted solution.
-The purpose of the current work is to continue our study (beyond \cite{GM1}) of the phase transition for inhomogeneous bond percolation on the square, triangular, and hexagonal lattices.
+The purpose of the current work is to continue our study (beyond~\cite{GM1}) of the phase transition for inhomogeneous bond percolation on the square, triangular and hexagonal lattices.
 Our specific target is to show that such models belong to the same universality class.
-We prove that critical exponents \emph{at the critical point} are constant within this class of models (assuming that such exponents exist).
-We indicate a hypothesis under which exponents \emph{near criticality} are constant also, and note that this is satisfied by the homogenous models.
+We prove that critical exponents \textit{at the critical point} are constant within this class of models (assuming that such exponents exist).
+We indicate a hypothesis under which exponents \textit{near criticality} are constant also, and note that this is satisfied by the homogenous models.

-We focus here on the one-arm exponent $\rho$, and the $2j$-alternating-arms exponents $\rho_{2j}$ for $j \ge 1$.
+We focus here on the one-arm exponent $\rho$, and the $2j$-alternating-arms exponents $\rho_{2j}$ for $j \ge1$.
 By transporting open primal paths and open dual paths, we shall show that these exponents are constant across (and beyond) the above class of bond percolation models.
 More precisely, if any one of these exponents, $\pi$ say, exists for one of these models, then $\pi$ exists and is equal for every such model.
 No progress is made here on the problem of existence of exponents.

-Kesten \cite{Kes87a} showed that the exponents $\delta$ and $\eta$ are specified by knowledge of $\rho$, under the hypothesis that $\rho$ exists.
+Kesten~\cite{Kes87a} showed that the exponents $\delta$ and $\eta$ are specified by knowledge of $\rho$, under the hypothesis that $\rho$ exists.
 Therefore, $\delta$ and $\eta$ are universal across this class of models.
-Results related to those of \cite{Kes87a} were obtained in \cite{Kesten87} for the `near-critical' exponents $\beta$, $\gamma$, $\nu$, $\De$.
-This last work required a condition of rotation-invariance not possessed by the \emph{strictly} inhomogeneous models.
-This is discussed further in Section \ref{sec:res}.
+Results related to those of~\cite{Kes87a} were obtained in~\cite{Kesten87} for the ``near-critical'' exponents $\beta$, $\gamma$, $\nu$, $\De$.
+This last work required a condition of rotation-invariance not possessed by the \textit{strictly} inhomogeneous models.
+This is discussed further in Section~\ref{secres}.

-It was shown in \cite{GM1} that critical inhomogeneous models on the above three lattices have the \bxp; this was proved by transportations of open box-crossings from the homogeneous square-lattice model.
-This \bxp, and the \stt\ employed to prove it, are the basic ingredients that permit the proof of universality presented here.
+It was shown in~\cite{GM1} that critical inhomogeneous models on the above three lattices have the box-crossing property; this was proved by transportation of open box-crossings from the homogeneous square-lattice model.
+This box-crossing property, and the star--triangle transformation employed to prove it, are the basic ingredients that permit the proof of universality presented here.